rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 num.topics <- 20
 topic.model <- MalletLDA(num.topics)
 ```
 Now we’ve told Mallet how many topics to search for; this is a number you’d want to fiddle with, to find the ‘best’ number of topics.
-The next line creates a variable ‘topic.model’ which will eventually be filled by Mallet using the LDA approach, for 20 topics.
+The next line creates a variable `topic.model` which will eventually be filled by Mallet using the LDA approach, for 20 topics.
 Let’s get some info on our topic model, on our distribution of words in these materials.

 ```r
 topic.model$loadDocuments(mallet.instances)